At its very essence, SaaS churn is a way for you to measure your company's successes and downfalls.

-Churn is a type of metric you can use to track either the number of customers that leave your services or revenue lost within a specific time frame.
-Your executive leaders must track this metric within your annual marketing report to evaluate performance and forecast future revenue.
+SaaS churn is a type of metric, or key performance indicator (KPI), used to track either the number of customers that leave your services or revenue lost within a specific time frame.
+Your executive leaders must track this KPI within your annual marketing report to evaluate performance and forecast future revenue.

-Your growth rate needs to stay above your churn rate to continue your company’s successful growth trajectory.
+Your SaaS growth rate needs to stay above your churn rate to continue a successful SaaS growth trajectory.
 In this blog, we’ll focus on two types of churn: customer churn and revenue churn.
 Both just as crucial as the other.

 For example, if you have a total of 100 customers and see 2 customers churn per month.
 In this case, your annual churn rate will look like this:

-On the other hand, revenue churn considers the percentage of monthly recurring revenue your company loses due to your customers leaving your product or services.
+On the other hand, a software company's revenue churn considers the percentage of monthly recurring revenue your company loses due to your customers leaving your product or services.
 Measuring revenue churn is a sure giveaway of your company’s real losses or what's costing your company’s revenue growth.

 Think of revenue churn like this.
 In comparison to customer churn, revenue churn considers the different pricing models you charge your customers.
 It provides a granular view as it calculates your MRR instead of the number of customers.